stresser-211/cevil/README.md

-﻿# --- FUCK THIS.
-I'M GOING TO BRAZIL. ---
+﻿# --- swang swung ---
 This monstrosity of a code is presumably going to be some sort of a TBS game, being made from scratch for some enigmatic reason.\
-Status: *not compiled*
+Status: *compiles. not sure about the rest.*
 ___
 ## Contributors:
 - `rhisth` — original repository owner.